-Correlative conjunctions play a pivotal role in English grammar by not only connecting phrases or clauses but also by shaping the meaning and coherence of the sentence structure.
+Correlative conjunctions in English not only link phrases or clauses together but also help to shape the meaning and flow of the sentence.
 In this article, we’ll explore correlative conjunctions—those dynamic word pairs that work hand in hand to connect ideas.
 From “either/or” to “both/and,” these conjunctions serve as connectors in sentences, providing alternatives, showing relationships, and emphasizing parallel structures.

 What are Correlative Conjunctions?